RisqiRisfianda/Mandiri-Sekuritas---Data-Analyst-Technical-Test-Submission/README.md

 This project analyzes customer behavior using a public dataset containing customer, card, and transaction information.
 The analysis was conducted to complete an assessment for Mandiri Sekuritas, which included SQL queries, visualizations, and an interactive dashboard.

 ## 🛠️ Tools
-- Python - for importing table to Google BigQuery
+- Google Colab - for importing table to Google BigQuery
 - Google BigQuery – for running SQL queries and data exploration
 - Google Looker Studio – for creating the interactive dashboard
 - Google Slides / PowerPoint – for presenting the analysis findings